Antti-EP/o-ran-netopeer2/README.md

 HOX!
 Installer script can be found in Teams O-RAN Study team files.
-It does all the steps below up to "Start Netopeer2".
+It does all the steps below up to "Start Netopeer2" and can be run from anywhere.